cavemangraham/seangraham.io/content/resources.md

 +++
 ### Stuff I Love On The Web

-[Astronaut.io](http://astronaut.io/#) - This website plays short clips youtube videos for you to watch that have no previous views.
+[Astronaut.io](http://astronaut.io/#) - This website plays short youtube videos that have no previous views.
 Very interesting to see what pops up.
-Reminds me of "Interdimensional Cable"
+Reminds me of "Interdimensional Cable".

-[Hackernews](https://news.ycombinator.com/news) - best tech news on the net
+[Hackernews](https://news.ycombinator.com/news) - Best tech news on the net.

 [Electronic Freedom Foundation](https://www.eff.org/) - The leading non-profit defending digital privacy, free speech, and innovation.